tencentyun/intlcloud-documents/product_new/存储产品中心/对象存储/控制台指南/对象管理/复制对象_intl_en.md

 You can use the COS console to copy a single object or multiple objects in a bucket from the source path to the destination path.

->- Copy and paste is not supported for objects in the archive storage class.
+>- Copy and paste is not supported for objects in the ARCHIVE storage class.
->- For a sub-account to replicate an object, it should have permission for the PutObject, GetObject and GetObjectACL operations.
+>- A sub-account should be granted the `PutObject`, `GetObject`, and `GetObjectACL` permissions to copy objects.

 ## Directions